scala/scala-dev/notes/releases/template.md

 - [ ] Draft release notes (to be published once GitHub tag is pushed)
   - note that GitHub release notes drafts can only be viewed by committers, so use a gist to draft the notes, so the gist can be shared with the community
 - [ ] On contributors thread, link to release note gist and request feedback
-- [ ] Prepare PR to https://github.com/scala/scala-lang/ (using scala/make-release-notes)
+- [ ] Prepare PR to https://github.com/scala/scala-lang/ (using scala/make-release-notes which requires a staged release and a pushed tag)
+  - `documentation/api.md`
+  - `download/index.md`
+  - `_config.yml` (update devscalaversion or scalaversion)

 ### N days before release
 - Announce no more PRs will be merged unless last-minute regressions are found.
 Re-iterate current nightly sha version for testing.